KEO-cls-eedi/specification/doc/clseedi.md

 ------------ | ---------------------------------------------------------------------------------------------------------
-gcp          | The backend wants to be notified about measurement data of the grid connection point of the premise. controllable | The backend wants to be notified about aggregated measurement data of all controllable devices in the local network. meter        | The backend wants to be notified about measurement data of a specific meter behind the grid connection point of the premise.
+gcp          | The backend wants to be notified about measurement data of the grid connection point of the premise. controllable | The backend wants to be notified about aggregated measurement data of all controllable devices in the local network. meter        | The backend wants to be notified about measurement data of all sources of type `meter` behind the grid connection point of the premise.

 If other values than the ones defined in this table are encountered, no notifications for that source type SHALL be sent